ChaoticRoman/iv_comparison/README.md

 supplies are allowed.
 * RF2: Proposed devices should deliver current-limited DC adjustable from 0A (high power LED is OFF even in darkness) up to 1.25A to the single load.
-* RF3: Delivered current shall be adjustable at least by trimmer.
+* RF3: Delivered current shall be adjustable.

 <!--### Physical requirements